niklasknoell/Microsat-gps-sim/README.md

 The second factor of the paper, a possibly insufficient dynamic model, could not be tested as the dynamic model of the GNSS could not be (easily) altered.
+Regardless, it has been hypothesised in the previous section that the Coriolis acceleration is neglected in the dynamic model.
+In order to also hypothesize whether or not the centrifugal acceleration has been neglected in the dynamic model, a GEO satellite (GOES) which has an equatorial orbit has been run.
+However, it was found that no lock could be obtained.
+Therefore, it could not be hypothesized whether the centrifugal acceleration has been neglected or not.

 Moreover, the influence of the antenna location could not be tested, because while the receiver is orbiting on a virtual trajectory, it is not attached to an actual satellite, and is not obstructed by its satellite body.

 Apart from the three main errors analyzed in the paper, more errors could be investigated.
 Due to the large number of simulations which have been run to attempt to completely fix the loss of lock in the binary parser, these have not been analyzed.
 However, the following errors are recommended for further investigation based on the implementation in this repository: